logscape/Logscape/dashboardServer/README.md

 #Dashboard Server

 ##Description
-The Dashboard server is responsible for the Web front-end of Logscape when the agent is running in either the Manager, or Failover roles.
+The Dashboard server is responsible for the Web front-end of Logscape when the agent is running as a Manager.

 ##Configuration